 Ref: GDPR -Wikipedia

-During June 2018 Tobias Schlosser from D95 and Francesco Fedele from D59 have run three editions of a one-hour webinar for District Officer, to which over 100 D.O. have attended – you can access the recording of this webinar here.
+During June 2018, Tobias Schlosser from D95 and Francesco Fedele from D59 ran three editions of a one-hour webinar for District Officers, to which over 100 D.O.s have attended – you can access the recording of this webinar here.

-Francesco Fedele conducted a brief training for Club Officer – the recording is available here.
+Francesco Fedele conducted a brief training for the Club Officer – the recording is available here.

 GDPR and Toastmasters International

-Our District core team has been in touch with Toatmasters International world headquarters Legal department.
-They have informed us that they are aware of the upcoming changes and that their team is working on proper procedures and policies which will be communicated with the clubs and districts in the near future.
-Toastmasters International will make sure their system fully supports GDPR by May 25th, 2018.
-They have issued all clubs the following advice:
+Our district core team has contacted Toastmasters International’s world headquarters’ legal department.
+They have informed us that they are aware of the upcoming changes and that their team is working on proper procedures and policies that will be communicated to the clubs and districts soon.
+Toastmasters International will ensure their system fully supports GDPR by May 25th, 2018.
+They have sent the info to all clubs the following advice:

 For guidance on how to be compliant, please refer to the helpful links below: